ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-twitter-connector.md

+---
+title: "Deploy a connector to archive Twitter data in Office 365" ms.author: markjjo
+author: markjjo
+manager: laurawi
+ms.date:
+ms.audience: Admin
+ms.topic: article
+ms.service: O365-seccomp
+localization_priority: Normal
+ms.collection: M365-security-compliance
+ROBOTS: NOINDEX, NOFOLLOW
+description: "Administrators can set up a native connector to import and archive Twitter data to Office 365.
+After this data is imported to Office 365, you can use compliance features such as legal hold, content search, and retention policies to manage the governance of your organization's Twitter data."
+---

+# Deploy a connector to archive Twitter data in Office 365

+This article contains the step-by-step process to deploy a connector that uses the Office 365 Import service to import data from your organization's Twitter account to Office 365.
+For a high-level overview of this process and a list of prerequisites required to deploy a Twitter connector, see [Use a sample connector to archive Twitter data in Office 365 (Preview)](archive-twitter-data-with-sample-connector.md).

 # Prerequisites

 1. You need to have a Twitter account.
 (This sample connector currently allow importing data on your company’s Official Twitter handles